XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Workload Characteristics

 \subsection{Multi-model Machine Learning Workloads}

-Unlike single-model single-task (SMST) workloads, MMMT workloads include many models that lead to multiple model organization choices for constructing a workload instance.
-Based on the styles, we define three major classes:
+Unlike STSM workloads, \abbrvWorkload{} workloads include many models that lead to multiple model organization choices for constructing a workload instance.
+Based on the styles of those, we define three major classes: